-This report contains certain forward-looking statements with respect to Weyco Group, Inc.'s outlook for the future.
-These statements represent management's good faith judgment with respect to future events and are subject to risks and uncertainties that could cause actual results to differ materially.
-Such statements can be identified by the use of words such as "anticipates," "believes," "estimates," "expects," "forecasts," "intends," "is likely," "plans," "predicts," "projects," "should," "will," or variations of such words, and similar expressions.
+This report contains certain forward-looking statements within the meaning of the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995.
+These statements represent our good faith judgment with respect to future events and are subject to risks and uncertainties that could cause actual results to differ materially.
+Such statements can be identified by the use of words such as "anticipates," "believes," "estimates," "expects," "forecasts," "intends," "likely," "plans," "predicts," "projects," "should," "will," or variations of such words, and similar expressions.
 Forward-looking statements, by their nature, address matters that are, to varying degrees, uncertain.
 Therefore, the reader is cautioned that these forward-looking statements are subject to a number of risks, uncertainties or other factors that may cause actual results to differ materially from those described in the forward-looking statements.
 These risks and uncertainties include, but are not limited to, the risk factors described in this report under Item 1A, "Risk Factors."